wmw-modding/wheres-my-editor/README.md

 - [ ] Fix some objects not loading

 # Credits
-- Thanks to @campbellsonic for the script to load `waltex` images.
+- Thanks to [campbellsonic](https://github.com/campbellsonic) for the script to load `waltex` images.
 I could not have done it without them.